Morbidly Beautiful

 Famous Faces

-The Coppolas — Director Chris Coppola and actor Marc Coppola — are the brothers of the beloved Nic Cage.
+The Coppolas — Director Christopher Coppola and actor Marc Coppola — are the brothers of the beloved Nic Cage.
 The whole extended family is in the industry and has made undeniable waves from Uncle Francis (a little film called The Godfather, etc., etc., etc.) to Aunt Talia Shire (Rocky series) to Cousin Sofia (Lost in Translation).

 Josef Sommer (Lannon) hit a home run with his first film credit, featuring in Don Siegel’s Dirty Harry alongside Clint Eastwood as D.A.
 Rothko.
 He was also in Spielberg’s Close Encounters of the Third Kind and hated quacking as Mr. Ducksworth in the Disney hockey hit The Mighty Ducks.